 Downward Departures from the Federal Sentencing Guidelines

-As discussed in our general article on federal sentencing guidelines, the United States Sentencing Guidelines matches a total offense level with a criminal history category for a given defendant to arrive at an advisory guidelines sentencing range in the form of months in federal prison.
+As discussed in our general article on federal sentencing guidelines, the United States Sentencing Guidelines match a defendant's total offense level with a criminal history category to arrive at an advisory guidelines sentencing range in the form of months in federal prison.

 This calculation then becomes the starting point for sentencing in a federal criminal case.
 The guidelines contain numerous provisions which allow for “downward departures” from the advisory guidelines range.